-More details in Options affecting linking (page 165)
+More details in Options affecting linking (page 175)

-Flag Description Static/D y Re mi verse
+Flag Description le- erse

--shared Generate a shared library (as opposed to an executable) dy- verse
+-shared Generate a shared library (as opposed to an executable) dy- eise

-(page 166) namic
+(page 176) namic

 -staticlib On Darwin/OS X/iOS only, generate a standalone static dy-

-(page 165) library (as opposed to an executable).
-This is the usual namic

-(page 100) way to compile for iOS. mannio
+(page 176) library (as opposed to an executable).
+This is the usual way to compile for iOS. namic

--fPIC Generate position-independent code (where available) dy-
+-fPIC (page 175) Generate position-independent code (where available) dy- namic

-(page 164) • • • namic

 -dynload Selects one of a number of modes for finding shared dy-

-(page 166) libraries at runtime. namic
+(page 177) libraries at runtime. namic

-- On Darwin/OS X/iOS only, link in the framework (name). dy-
+-framework On Darwin/OS X/iOS only, link in the framework (name). dy-

-framework(name) This option corresponds to the -framework option for Apple's Linker. namic
+(name) This option corresponds to the - framework option for namic

+(page 176) Apple's Linker.

--framework- On Darwin/OS X/iOS only, add (dir) to the list of dy-
+-framework-path On Darwin/OS X/iOS only, add (dir) to the list of dy-

-path(name) directories searched for frameworks.
+(dir) (page 176) directories searched for frameworks.
 This option namic

 corresponds to the -F option for Apple's Linker.

--l(lib) Link in library (lib) dy-
+-l (lib) Link in library (lib) dy-

-namic
+(page 175) namic

--L(dir) Add (dir) to the list of directories searched for libraries dy-
+-L (dir) Add (dir) to the list of directories searched for libraries dy-

-namic
+(page 176) namic

 -main-is Set main module and function dy-

+(thing) namic

-(page 166) namic
+(page 177)

 mk-dll DLL-creation mode (Windows only) dy-

 (page 68) namic

 -no-hs-main Don't assume this program contains main dy-

-(page 167) namic
+(page 177) namic

--rtsopts,- Control whether the RTS behaviour can be tweaked via dy-
+- Control whether the RTS behaviour can be tweaked via dy-

+rtsopts[= <none se< td="">moopminand-lineflags and the GHCRTS environment variable.namic</none se<> moopminand-lineflags and the GHCRTS environment variable. namic

-rtsopts={none,s omepata}d-lineflags and the GHCRTS environment variable.
-Using none means no RTS flags can be given; some means only a minimum of safe options can be given (the default), and all (or no argument at all) means that all RTS flags are permitted. namic
+(page 178) Using none means no RTS flags can be given; some

+means only a minimum of safe options can be given (the

+default), and all (or no argument at all) means that all

+RTS flags are permitted.

 -with- Set the default RTS options to (opts). dy-

-rtsopts=opts namic
+rtsopts=(opts) namic

+(page 178)

--no-rtsopts- Don't print RTS suggestions about linking with rtsopts. dy-
+-no-rtsopts- Don't print RTS suggestions about linking with dy-

-suggestions namic
+suggestions -rtsopts[=(none some all)] (page 178). namic

-(page 168)
+(page 179)

 -no-link Omit linking dy-

 namic

 -split-objs Split objects (for libraries) dy-

-(page 166) namic
+(page 176) namic

--split- Split sections for link-time dead-code stripping dy-
+-split-sections Split sections for link-time dead-code stripping dy-

-sections · · · · · · · · · · · · · · · · · · · namic

-(page 166)
+(page 176) namic

 -static Use static Haskell libraries dy-

-(page 166) namic
+(page 176) namic

 -threaded Use the threaded runtime dy-

-(page 167) namic
+(page 178) namic

-- debug Use the debugging runtime dy-
+-debug Use the debugging runtime dy-

-(page 167) namic
+(page 177) Fould be a start to the start (400) namic

--ticky For linking, this simply implies debug; see Using "ticky-ticky" profiling (for implementors) (page 197). dy- namic
+-ticky For linking, this simply implies -debug (page 177); see dy-

+(page 211) Using "ticky-ticky" profiling (for implementors) (page 211). namic

--eventlog Enable runtime event tracing dy-
+116ventlog Enable runtime event tracing Chapter 6.
+Using G нс

-(page 167) Linuxio Fundinio Ovont Buolity namic
+(page 178) namic

-(page 107) 12no-gen- Do not generate a manifest file (Windows only) Chapter
+-fno-gen- Do not generate a manifest file (Windows only) dy-

-manifest Lo not generate a mannest me (windows omy) Chapter namic J GHC

-(maga 160)

-(page 168) - fno-embed- Do not embed the manifest in the executable (Windows dy-
+manifest namic

+$(n{2}, n{2}, n{3}, n{4}, n{4},$